mateuszjasnowski/python_upskilling_poc_1/readme.md

 #0.1.3 - PoC 1 code review
 # PoC 2
 #0.2.0 - GET top 5 closest stops [HERE]
-#0.2.1 - GET departures from top 5 closest stops
+#0.2.1 - GET next departure for route from point A to B
 #0.2.2 - Unit tests for endpoints created in 0.2.x
 #0.2.3 - ?
 #0.3.0 - ?